 How to begin

 Follow these simple precautions:

 - 1. Turn off the system unit, monitor, and any external options (such as a printer). - 2.
 Disconnect the telephone cord and any external cables. - 3.
 Remove the system unit cover: - a.
-Remove the monitor from the system unit.
-Press on the corner of the door to open it.
+Remove the screws.